 - 6.1 We continue to map our supply chain in order to assess industry/sector and geographical risk.
-This work is led by our Procurement Business Partner and will cover the entire scope of our business. - 6.2 Introduce Key performance indicators to measure effectiveness of steps being taken. - 6.3 Further develop our management of the supply chain, through robust contract management processes and introduce periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 6.4 Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.
+This work is led by our Procurement Business Partner and covers the entire scope of our business. - 6.2 Further develop our management of the supply chain, through ensuring the robust contract management processes are fully adopted across the organisation. - 6.3 Continue with periodic checks to ensure our supply chain continues to manage their risk of exposure to modern slavery. - 6.4 Where appropriate, we will include reference to the Modern Slavery Act 2015 in our policies and procedures.